MidlajN/react-gerber-converter/README.md

 <br>

 > *If there any known bugs found or run into any issues please let me know.
-Please enjoy and feel free to share your opinion, constructive criticism, or comments about my work.
+Please enjoy and feel free to share your opinion, constructive criticism, or comments.
 Email: 👉 midlaj4n@gmail.com  Thank you!*

 ---